akaJLM/tild/README.md

 This concept can be placed in the middle of this front end framework with the two default classes: .layout AND .grid.

-The first idea was to create a js file to manage some dynamic css part generated directly in the dom. this idea was abandonned (not usefull for a few css generated in real usage).
-Now it's more a "css starter point" for any project more then "real front end framework" because this part is now include directly in the css and can be modifiable (!update).
+The first idea was to create a js file to manage some dynamic css part generated directly in the dom before /header. this idea was abandonned (not usefull for a few css generated in real usage).
+Now it's more a "css starter point" for any project more then a "real front end framework" because this part is now include directly in tild.ext.css and can be modifiable (!update).

 We cannot disturb also the .layout class reserved to the most popular part for a designer (big header element, big nav, big section, big footer element or an entire particular page layout).

 javascript usage
 ----------------

-If you need to use javascript, create an empty class prefixed "js-your-dom-manipulation-class" (cross-browser) or use data-js="your-event" (modern-browser only) or if you have a complex app your can divided by "brick" data-js="brickname-your-event" or data-js-brickname="your-event" (just idea - was tested).
+If you need to use javascript in your project, create an empty class prefixed "js-*" (cross-browser) or use data-js="your-event" (modern-browser only) or if you have a complex app your can divided by "brick" data-js="brickname-your-event" or data-js-brickname="your-event" (just idea - was tested).

 Leave id already "free" for the back end developer / integrator / wai-ria architect / ... .